2. Jobs howto

 2.1.
 General Recommendations

-• Look at your past jobs and see how many CPU and memory resource were used.
+• Check your past jobs for how many CPU and memory resources were used.
 Don’t request more than needed.

-• Prioritize your own work.
-Test and low-priority jobs can be free jobs.
-Others should be allocated.
+• Prioritize your own work: testing and low-priority jobs can be free jobs, others should be allocated.

 Quota Enforcement